Microtubule plus-end tracking protein: Classifications of +TIPs based on structural domains

 About 20 different families of microtubule plus-end trafficking proteins (+TIPs) have been discovered since the first finding of +TIP CLIP-170 (CLIP1) in 1999.
 Since then +TIPs have been studied thoroughly and still are.
 The largest group of +TIPs contain complex and large proteins which have low-complexity sequence areas which are affluent in standard proline and serine residues.
-These type of proteins share a structural basic Ser-X-lle-Pro (where X can be any amino acid).
+These types of proteins share a structural basic Ser-X-lle-Pro (where X can be any amino acid).
 This certain “code” allows these specific complex proteins to be recognizable to another family of +TIPs, known as the EB proteins.
 The end-binding proteins (EB proteins), have a precise N-terminal domain which is accountable for microtubule binding.
 The C-terminus however, sustains an alpha-helical coiled region which regulates parallel dimerization of EB monomers and comprises an acidic tail (attaining EEY/F motif) along with an EB homology domain (EBH).
 The EBH domain and or the EEY/F motif allow the EB proteins to physically interrelate with an array of +TIP in order to recruit them to microtubule ends.

 Other classes of +TIPs include the cytoskeleton-associated proteins which are known for their glycine rich domain and a special conserved hydrophobic cavity which permits them to confer interactions with microtubules and EB proteins.

 There is also a class of +TIPs which substantiates a TOG domain.
 TOG domains mediate tubulin binding and are important for microtubule growth correlated activity.
 Basically, the brief classification of +TIPs can be made prior to the specific domain and function rudiments of the particular protein; there exist many more +TIPs, but these correspond to the main oriented and highly studied +TIPs.